diegojromerolopez/djbdd/README.md

 #### Rudell's Variable Sifting
 This package contains a basic implementation of the variable reordering proposed by Richard L. Rudell in [7].
-Please, consider this module as experimental and use it at your own risk.
-For example:
+This method try to find the best position for each variable keeping fixed in their position the rest.

+Use example:

 ```java
 SiftingReductor reductor = new SiftingReductor();